…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

 Inspired by the journals of Dian Fossey’s work with the lowland gorilla in the mountain forests of Rwanda, Helen pushed her indecision away, and in the comfortable study had visions of a successful project with an appointment in a senior role at a university.
 She realised that if she could replicate similar studies on another primate such work would be “seriously career enhancing”, to quote her professor’s words.

 Her drive for success and recognition took over.
-Spurred on by her competitive nature – she had always attempted to match the achievements of her two-year-older sister, Samantha: Cambridge rather than Oxford, economics rather than zoology – she would achieve in a different way.
-But she couldn’t match being married and to a successful banker, Alexander Kempton-Noble, nor was she pregnant.
+Spurred on by her competitive nature – she had always attempted to match the achievements of her two-year-older sister, Samantha: Cambridge rather than Oxford, economics rather than zoology, yet envied her successful sister.
+Would she ever match being married and to a successful and attractive banker, would she ever be pregnant?

 Nevertheless, the idea was attractive.